 All articles published must be accessible to the AOM's wide-ranging readership.
 The fields and topics of interest to the Academy membership are reflected in the Divisions and Interest Groups.
 Authors should make evident the contributions of specialized research to general management theory and practice, should avoid jargon, and should define specialized terms and analytic techniques.

 Manuscripts will be evaluated by the action editor in terms of their contribution-to-length ratio.
 Thus, manuscripts should be written as simply and concisely as possible without sacrificing meaningfulness or clarity of exposition.
 Typically, papers should be no longer than 40 double-spaced pages (using one-inch margins and Times New Roman 12-point font), inclusive of references, tables, figures and appendixes.
 AMJ reserves the right to ask authors to shorten excessively long papers before they are entered in the review process.
 However, we recognize that papers intended to make very extensive contributions or that require additional space for data presentation or references (such as meta-analyses, qualitative works, and work using multiple data sets) may require more than 40 pages.
+Manuscripts that are prepared incorrectly tend to be less favorably reviewed, and may be returned to the author for revision prior to submission to the full review process.

 The review process for AMJ goes through various stages before a decision is reached.